DDTRobot/tita-app/README.md

 # tita-app（V1.0.2）
-This is the official release package for the tita app, based on Android.
+This is the a beta version of  release package for the tita app, based on Android.

 ## Instructions: